British African-Caribbean people: Terminology

-The Journal of Epidemiology and Community Health published a glossary in which it suggests a definition of Afro-Caribbean or African Caribbean as: "A person of African ancestral origins whose family settled in the Caribbean before emigrating and who self identifies, or is identified, as Afro-Caribbean (in terms of racial classifications, this population approximates to the group known as Negroid or similar terms)."
+The Journal of Epidemiology and Community Health published a glossary in which it suggests a definition of Afro-Caribbean or African Caribbean as: "A person of African descent whose ancestors were forcibly brought from West and Central Africa to the Caribbean during the transatlantic slave trade, and who identifies, or is identified, as Afro-Caribbean (in terms of racial classifications, this population approximates to the group known as Negroid or similar terms)."
 A survey of terms used to describe people of African descent in medical research notes: "The term African Caribbean/Afro-Caribbean when used in Europe and North America usually refers to people with African ancestral origins who migrated via the Caribbean islands."
 It suggests that use of the term in the UK is inconsistent, with some researchers using it to describe people of both Black and Caribbean descent, whereas others use it to refer to those of either West African or Caribbean background.

 The British Sociological Association's guidelines on ethnicity and race state: "African-Caribbean has replaced the term Afro-Caribbean to refer to Caribbean peoples and those of Caribbean origin who are of African descent.
 There is now a view that the term should not be hyphenated and that indeed, the differences between such groups mean the people of African and Caribbean origins should be referred to separately."
 The Guardian and Observer style guide prescribes the use of "African-Caribbean" for use in the two newspapers, specifically noting "not Afro-Caribbean".

 Sociologist Peter J. Aspinall argues that the term Black has gained increased currency among people of African and Caribbean origin in the UK.
 He notes that in a 1992 health survey, 17 per cent of 722 African Caribbeans surveyed, including 36 per cent of those aged 16 to 29, described themselves as "Black British".
 He suggests this "appears to be a pragmatic and spontaneous (rather than politically led) response to the wish to describe an allegiance to a 'British' identity and the diminishing importance of ties with a homeland in the Caribbean".